xshi0603/StereoIsomer/README.md

 $ python app.py
 ```

 To view the website, navigate to localhost:5000 in your browser.
 Make an account by following the register link on the home page.
 After making an account and logging in, you will be redirected to the gaming page.
+From here, you can click the cookie to earn revenue and buy generators to produce cookies for you.
+You will also be able to upgrade many aspects.
 Click away!
-(Don't forget to save.)
+(Don't forget to save!)

 **Dependencies:**
 - <a href = "https://www.python.org/downloads/"> python </a>